alantsin/SimpleFTP/README.txt

 You can then log in using "user USERNAME" e.g. "user anonymous".
 If response code 331 is shown, a password is required.

 To enter a password, use "pw PASSWORD".
 Any password is accepted when logging in using the user "anonymous".

+Using "dir" will list out the directory in the console, and using "cd DIRECTORY" will change to the indicated directory assuming it exists.